simonvomeyser/simple-web-dev/resources/markdown/bem-by-example.md

 ## BEM BAM BEM?!
 Let's finally start!

 So after all this advertising, what the hell is BEM?
-In all it's simplicity, the core concept is to structure your website into modules, meaning reusable parts.
+In all its simplicity, the core concept is to structure your website into modules, meaning reusable parts.

 These are called **Blocks**, the _B_ in BEM.
-A block should be something encapsulating its own styles and not being depended on it's surroundings.
-So at the end, you should be able to drop a block anywhere on your site or even other sites and it should look exactly the same.
+A block should be something encapsulating its own styles and not being depended on its surroundings.
+So at the end, you should be able to drop a block anywhere on your site or even other sites, and it should look exactly the same.
 If you ask me, that's a little idealistic, but the core concept is really helpful.

 ![](https://res.cloudinary.com/simonvomeyser/image/upload/v1535949544/BEM%20by%20Example/soundsgood.jpg)